TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 <!DOCTYPE html>
 ````````````````````````````````

-HTML tags other than these will be treated as inline, meaning their contents are processed as Markdown and they will create a paragraph:
+HTML tags other than these, if not on a line by themselves, will be treated as inline, meaning their contents are processed as Sanemark and they will create a paragraph:

 ```````````````````````````````` example
 <div>*foo*</div>
 .
 <p><div><em>foo</em></div></p>
 ````````````````````````````````

+If the opening tag is on a line by itself, the tag itself will be passed through without creating a paragraph, but the element's contents will be processed as Sanemark:

 ```````````````````````````````` example
 <div>